As most readers know by now, Max Huntsman, Los Angeles County’s longtime and highly respected Inspector General has announced his retirement.

 Enemies lists not withstanding, Huntsman told us that, when, in 2018, Villanueva was sworn in to lead the LASD, until he was voted out of office in 2022, by current sheriff Robert Luna, in a weird way, the enemies list-wielding sheriff, “extended the life and effectiveness of this oversight experiment.”

-Most notably, as Villanueva’s actions became ever more troubling near the end of July 2019, the members of the board of supervisors who were then in office, made one more important decision to strengthen oversight— which was to make it possible to grant the COC and the OIG subpoena power, which the board saw would be needed if the Inspector General was to be able examine the longtime problem of deputy cliques in the LA County Sheriff’s Department, among other critical issues.
+Most notably, as Villanueva’s actions became ever more troubling near the end of July 2019, causing the members of the board of supervisors who were then in office, to make one more important decision to strengthen oversight— which was to make it possible for the COC and the OIG to have subpoena power, which the board saw would be needed if the Inspector General was to be able examine the fifty-year-long problem of deputy cliques in the LA County Sheriff’s Department, among other critical issues.

-Earlier, the board had rejected the notion of subpoena power, but on Tuesday, July 23, 2019, Huntsman announced to the supervisors the following:
+Earlier, the board rejected the notion of subpoena power, for the COC.
+That decision changed on Tuesday, July 23, 2019, when Huntsman announced to the supervisors the following:

-“I was hired in part to tell you if we ever faced a Tanaka-level crisis again,” he said.
+“I was hired in part to tell you if we ever faced a Tanaka-level crisis again,” he told the board.

 “We face it now.” he said, referring to Villanueva.

-So, if the county doesn’t want to simply “stand by and watch,” Huntsman concluded, “we’ll need a stronger ordinance, one that rejects secrecy and has strong mechanisms for enforcement.”
+So, if the county doesn’t want to simply “stand by and watch,” Huntsman said, his expression grim, “we’ll need a stronger ordinance, one that rejects secrecy and has strong mechanisms for enforcement.”

-The board, it seemed, decided it did not want to stand back and watch.
+The board, it turned out, did not, in fact, want to stand back and watch.

 A change in focus?

-Recently, however, according to the newly retired Huntsman, what he’d earlier described as a “unified desire” among the board members to see reform take place, now appears to have “faded” from the county’s leadership, he told WLA.
+More recently, however, according to the newly retired IG, what he’d seen in 2019 as a “unified desire” among the present board members to see reform take place.
+That once unified perspective appears to have “faded” from the county’s leadership, he told WLA.

-Now, rather than work toward reform, said Huntsman, county officials appear to focus on the lawsuits that people continue to bring against the county.
+Now, rather than work toward reform, Huntsman said, county officials appear to focus on the lawsuits that community members continue to bring against the county, resulting in high-ticket settlements.

-“The lesson that should be taken from those lawsuits,” said Huntsman, is the fact that the county has a list problems that urgently need fixing,”in order that five or ten years from now,” the county doesn’t have to pay out piles of money.
+“The lesson that should be taken from those lawsuits,” said Huntsman, is the fact that the county has a list problems that urgently need fixing,” in order that five or ten years from now,” the county doesn’t have to pay out additional piles of money.

-“But that doesn’t seem to be the lesson they learned,’ he told us, his tone grim.
+“But that doesn’t seem to be the lesson they learned,’ the retiring IG told us, his tone grim.

-“Instead the lesson taken is to fight the lawsuits aggressively,” rather than fix the conditions that triggered the lawsuits
+“Instead, the lesson seems to be that they must fight the lawsuits aggressively,” rather than fix the conditions that triggered the lawsuits in the first place.

 To illustrate his point Huntsman pointed to several examples.

-Among those he mentioned was the September filing by California’s Attorney General Rob Bonta against LA County, the Los Angeles County Sheriff’s Department, and LA County’s Correctional Health Services (CHS), all of which are responsible for what AG Bonta described the “unconstitutional and inhumane conditions” in the nation’s largest jail system.
+Among those examples he mentioned was the September filing by California’s Attorney General Rob Bonta against LA County, the Los Angeles County Sheriff’s Department, and LA County’s Correctional Health Services (CHS), all of which are responsible for what AG Bonta described the “unconstitutional and inhumane conditions” in the nation’s largest jail system (run by the nation’s largest sheriff’s department).

 (See WLA’s story on September’s lawsuit filed by the AG.)